 Small Claims Tribunal

 For example, you can approach the Small Claims Tribunal as a first option to settle cases with a value of up to $20,000.
-It’s an efficient system where you represent yourself, and resolve matters relatively quickly using the court’s online document uploading service.
-Depending on the situation, there may also be an option to e-negotiate final settlements, avoiding a hearing altogether.
+It’s an efficient system where you represent yourself and resolve matters relatively quickly using the court’s online document uploading service.
+Depending on the situation, there may also be an option to e-negotiate final settlements.
+This avoids a hearing altogether.

 Once a claim is filed, a consultation date is arranged for both parties to attend.
 At the consultation, your claim will be assessed.
 If it’s within the tribunal’s jurisdiction, you’ll get a chance to discuss your situation and hopefully resolve it amicably with the other party.